MagestyApps/module-web-images/README.md

 ### Using Composer (recommended)
 1) Go to your Magento root folder
-2) Downaload the extension using composer:
+2) Download the extension using composer:
     ```
     composer require magestyapps/module-web-images
     ```